BrunoDatoMeneses/Transport-Network-and-Baxter/Ligne_transitique_MONTRAC/README.md

 2. **Open a terminal and write**

-	- sudo apt-get install libmodbus-dev
+	- $ sudo apt-get install libmodbus-dev

 ## Create the workspace

-3. **In ~/ Create a folder named for example "Working_Folder_Montrac", it will contain your workspace**
+3. **In ~/.../ Create a folder named for example "Working_Folder_Montrac", it will contain your workspace**
-	- In this folder, copy the folders *img* and *V-REP* and the file *Simulation.ttt* (you can find them in ~/.../Ligne_transitique_MONTRAC, every time you will find "/.../" you have to replace this by the path that leads to a folder or a file on YOUR computer)
+	- In this folder, copy the folders *img* and *V-REP* and the file *Simulation.ttt* (you can find them in ~/.../Ligne_transitique_MONTRAC, every time you will find "/.../" you have to replace this by the path that leads to the folder or the file we are talking about on YOUR computer)

 4. **In ~/.bashrc, add these lines :**